Common Questions Regarding Food Supplements

 Your body’s first priority, regarding any nutrition coming in is to meet the body’s needs for that day.
 Replenishing depleted

-reserves and healing is completed with what is left over.
+reserves and support is completed with health what is left over.

 and vegetables is lacking nutritional content due to poor soil conditions.
-Add in the fact that conventional foods are laden with pesticides, herbicides, fungicides, etc. Our
+Add in the fact that conventional foods maybe laden with pesticides, herbicides, fungicides, etc. Our

 bodies not only have to deal with the lack of nutrients but also with the toxic residue coming into them.